Clawrence005/beastiary-handlebars/README.md

 image ![alt text](image.jpg)

-### instructions for cloning Repo
+## instructions for cloning Repo
 start by cloning this
-npm install
-node server.js
+in command line type **npm install** which will install the dependencies. to start website locally type **node server.js** in command line which will start the server. then go to http://localhost:5000/ to see the website.